 Though the numbers are outdated, they still tell a powerful story.
 In 2002, the U.S. Federal Highway Administration (FHWA) released a study called Corrosion Costs and Preventive Strategies in the United States.
 Per their research, the direct cost of metallic corrosion was $276 billion each year.
-Broken down by category, we see that motor vehicles alone–not ships, military vehicles, or railroad cars, for example–suffered damage to the tune of $23.4 billion.
-That’s significant.
+Broken down by category, we see that motor vehicles alone suffered damage to the amount of $23.4 billion which is significant.

 Of that more than $23 billion price tag, according to the study: “$14.46 billion (was) attributed to corrosion-related depreciation of vehicles.
 Another $6.45 billion is spent on repairs and maintenance made necessary by corrosion, and $2.56 billion represents increased manufacturing costs from corrosion engineering and the use of corrosion-resistant materials.”
 Some have estimated this equates to $400-$500 spent on corrosion for every ton of salt spread.